protonradio/surge-extreme-review/README.md

 ## `surge-extreme-review review`

-Publishes the PR code to to Surge.sh and comments the deployment URL on the Github PR.
+Publishes the PR code to Surge.sh and posts the deployment URL on the Github PR.

 ```
 USAGE